 Additionally, the bill amends existing laws to include definitions and provisions related to urban forestry, such as the establishment of model urban forestry ordinances and recommendations for local jurisdictions.
-These model ordinances will include criteria for tree bank programs, guidelines for tree retention, and incentives for developers to preserve significant trees.
-The Department of Natural Resources is tasked with providing technical assistance and resources to local governments, as well as developing a grant program to support the adoption of these model ordinances.
-The bill stipulates that if specific funding for its implementation is not provided by June 30, 2025, it will become null and void.
+These model ordinances will incorporate criteria for tree bank programs and provide guidance on maintaining and growing newly planted trees.
+The Department of Natural Resources is tasked with developing these models and providing technical assistance to local governments.
+Furthermore, the bill establishes a grant program to support cities and counties that adopt these model ordinances, ensuring that urban forestry efforts align with housing needs and environmental health goals.
+If specific funding for the act is not provided by June 30, 2025, the act will become null and void.

 Statutes affected: Original Bill: 76.15.010, 19.405.020